Onager: Conservation

 Various breeding programs have been started for the onager subspecies in captivity and in the wild, which increases their numbers to save the endangered species.
 The species is legally protected in many of the countries in which it occurs.
 The priority for future conservation measures is to ensure the protection of this species in particularly vulnerable parts of its range, to encourage the involvement of local people in the conservation of the onager, and to conduct further research into the behaviour, ecology, and taxonomy of the species.

 Two onager subspecies, the Persian onager and the Turkmenian kulan are being reintroduced to their former ranges, including in other regions the Syrian wild ass used to occur in the Middle East.
 The two subspecies have been reintroduced to the wild of Israel since 1982, and had been breeding hybrids there, whilst the Persian onager alone has been reintroduced to Jordan and the deserts of Saudi Arabia.

 Relationship with humans

 Quadriga consists of a chariot and a charioteer with four onagers.
 From Tell Agrab, Iraq.
 Early Dynastic period, 2600–2370 BCE.
 Iraq Museum.
 This is the oldest known model of a quadriga drawn by onagers.

 Onagers are notoriously difficult to tame.
 Equids were used in ancient Sumer to pull wagons c.
 2600 BC, and then chariots on the Standard of Ur, c.
 2550 BC.
 Clutton-Brock (1992) suggests that these were donkeys rather than onagers on the basis of a "shoulder stripe".
 However, close examination of the animals (equids, sheep and cattle) on both sides of the piece indicate that what appears to be a stripe may well be a harness, a trapping, or a joint in the inlay.
 Genetic testing of skeletons from that era shows that they were kungas, a cross between an onager and a donkey.

-In literature

-In the Hebrew Bible there is a reference to the onager in Job 39:5:

-Who freed the wild donkey, loosed the ropes of the onager?